Mingyu-Liang/Ditto/README.md

 3. Next, we run Intel SDE and Valgrind to profile the platform-independent features of the orignal application.
 Note that we also need to do the similar profiling on the skeleton of the synthetic application to take into account the existing codes.
 We then generate the synthetic assembly codes as the application body in the request handler.
 More details can be found at [README.md](./assembly_analysis/README.md).

-4. Finally, we run the synthetic application and collect the performance characteristics with Perf and fine tune the parameters of the generator to calibrate the output of previous steps, due to inaccuracies introduced by profiling.
+4. Finally, we run the synthetic application and collect the performance characteristics with Perf, and fine tune the parameters of the generator to calibrate the output of previous steps, due to inaccuracies introduced by profiling.